 To provisionally solve the problem, the community built rooms to house students and teachers but in breach of the minimum hygiene and safety conditions.
 Faced with this scenario, the efforts for the construction of the “Santa Elena Residence” begin and become a reality at the end of 2019.

-The residence houses 24 students and 4 teachers and an increase is projected in the coming years.
+The residence houses 24 students and 4 teachers and an increase are projected in the coming years.
 The project has been carried out through a participatory process.

-The project is structured in 3 functional macro-areas: school, residence and outdoor areas that come together to form a comprehensive project.
-In the existing school, you can find common use spaces such as the kitchen and the multipurpose room which adapts to different uses such as the dining room and recreation room.
+The project is structured in 3 functional macro-areas: school, residence, and outdoor areas that come together to form a comprehensive project.
+In the existing school, you can find common use spaces such as the kitchen and the multipurpose room which adapt to different uses such as the dining room and recreation room.
 On the other hand, the residence has a sleeping area with sanitary facilities.
-Finally, the outdoor area comprises sports area and cultivation land.
+Finally, the outdoor area comprises a sports area and cultivation land.

 The space is organized into three 8-bed dorms for students and two 2-bed dorms for teachers.
 Each cabin opens to the common area of the residence from a sliding door that connects to a hallway.
 The hallway is equipped with tables and chairs, becoming an extension of the room and a common living space.
 This versatile system offers different levels of privacy: from the individual to the collective.